OctoBanon-Main/UnnamedBot/README.md

 Feel free to fork this repo and make a pull request or create an issue, if you encountered an problem!

 #### Licenses
-All code of the bot licensed of GNU GPL-3.0
+The project is licensed under the GNU GPL 3.0.

-Discord.py by Rapptz - MIT License
+Discord.py by Rapptz - MIT License.

-discord_components by kiki7000 - MIT License
+discord_components by kiki7000 - MIT License.